Pediculosis corporis

-Pediculosis corporis is a cutaneous condition caused by body lice (specifically Pediculus humanus humanus) that lay their eggs in the seams of clothing.
+Pediculosis corporis or Vagabond's disease is a cutaneous condition caused by body lice (Pediculus humanus humanus) that lay their eggs on clothing and to a lesser extent on human hairs.

 Signs and symptoms

-Body lice are a nuisance in themselves and cause intense itching.
-They are also vectors (transmitters) of other diseases and can spread epidemic typhus, trench fever, and louse-borne relapsing fever.
+Body lice can cause intense itching.

 Risk factors

-Body lice are spread through prolonged direct physical contact with a person who has them or through contact with articles such as clothing, beds, bed linens, or towels that have been in contact with an infested person.
-In the United States, body lice infestations are rare, typically found mainly in homeless transient populations who do not have access to bathing and regular changes of clean clothes.
+Body lice are spread through prolonged direct physical contact with a person who has them or with that person's clothing, bed linens or towels.
+In the United States, body lice infestations are rare, typically found mainly in homeless people who do not have access to bathing and regular changes of clean clothes.
 Infestation is unlikely to persist on anyone who bathes regularly and who has at least weekly access to freshly laundered clothing and bedding.